 Hip pain can be disabling and hard to manage.
 If you have severe or long-lasting hip pain, visit board-certified physical medicine and rehabilitation specialist George Drakes, MD, and his team at Metro Spine PC.
-The practice has offices in Clinton and Oxon Hill, Maryland, and Washington, DC, offering conservative and advanced treatments for hip conditions like arthritis, bursitis, and tendinitis.
+The practice has offices in Clinton and Oxon Hill, Maryland, offering conservative and advanced treatments for hip conditions like arthritis, bursitis, and tendinitis.
 Call your nearest Metro Spine PC office today or schedule a consultation online for relief from hip pain.

 Hip pain’s most likely causes include:

 Osteoarthritis is a common cause of long-term hip pain, especially as you age.
 This kind of arthritis is caused by gradual wear-and-tear that removes the protective cartilage covering the bones in your joints.
 The exposed bones become inflamed from rubbing together, causing pain, tenderness, stiffness, and loss of function.

 The bursae are fluid-filled sacs in your joints that protect bones, tendons, and muscles from damage.
 Bursitis develops when pressure or joint overuse causes bursae inflammation.

 Tendons connect your muscles to your bones.
 Injury and repetitive strain can irritate and inflame tendons, causing tendinitis.

 The labrum cartilage ring lines the socket in your pelvis where the upper femur (thigh bone) sits to form your hip joint.
 The labrum cushions the joint and helps to keep the ball-shaped femur secure in the socket.
 Labral tears are caused by injuries or overuse.

 Hip pain is often particularly disabling because this large central joint is difficult to rest.

 If you have mild hip pain, take as much weight off the leg as possible, avoid activities that aggravate the pain, and take anti-inflammatory medication like ibuprofen.